sigilante/nockup/README.md

 ### Unit Testing

 Some CLI testing has been implemented and is accessible via `cargo test`.
 This can, of course, always be improved.

+### Replit Instance

+There is a Replit instance available at https://replit.com/@sigilante/Nockup-IDE which demonstrates Nockup functionality in the cloud.
+Nockup should automatically track the latest release of `hoonc` and `hoon` on each `nockup install` or `nockup update`.

+Pending a public fakenet, it's necessary to run a local fakenet Nockchain node in the Replit container to test Nockchain interactions.